Archaeology Permits

 How to apply for a terrestrial archaeology permit

-- Download and complete the terrestrial permit application - DOCX 149.03 KB from MHT.
+- Download and complete the terrestrial permit application from MHT.

 - Submit the completed application and accompanying materials to the state terrestrial archaeologist